 This page brings together a wide range of free brain injury recovery resources I’ve created over the years—including videos, articles, eBooks, presentations, and posters—designed to support individuals living with brain injuries and invisible disabilities.

-This free brain injury recovery toolkit is a collection of heart-centered resources designed to offer hope and guidance for ongoing healing after traumatic brain injury (TBI) or invisible disabilities.
+This brain injury recovery toolkit is a collection of heart-centered resources designed to offer hope and guidance for ongoing healing after traumatic brain injury (TBI) or invisible disabilities.
 Whether you’re just beginning your recovery or have been walking this path for years, these articles, videos, and reflections are here to affirm your worth and support your long-term recovery process.

 -